srobinson/a11y-tutorials/src/carousel/carousel.md

       <code>&lt;ul> and &lt;li></code>
     </th>
     <td>
-      Any sets of related/equivalent content should be marked up as lists.
-Our set of carousel slides is no different.
-The practical upshot of using list semantics for screen reader users is twofold:
+      <p>Any sets of related/equivalent content should be marked up as lists.
+Our set of carousel cards is no different.
+The practical upshot of using list semantics for screen reader users is twofold:</p>
       <ul>
         <li>The list is identified and the number of items is enumerated.</li>
         <li>Screen readers list keyboard shortcuts are activated, allowing navigation between items.</li>